HangX-Ma/cs61b-sp21/README.md

   - Language Support for Java(TM) by Red Hat, Red Hat
   - Java Debugger, Don Jayamanne

-If you want to code with VSCode, you can use this esay configuration. [template-make.sh](template-make.sh) is provided to assist your project development.
+If you want to code with VSCode, you can use this easy configuration. [template-make.sh](template-make.sh) is provided to assist your project development.
 You can have a glance at it if you are interested it!

 ## Labs